-This post is about Times Square on New Years Eve and tips, such as how to get a good spot to celebrate and view the ball drop.
+This post is about Times Square on New Year’s Eve with tips on how to get a good spot to celebrate and view the ball drop.
 Every year on December the 31st over one million people gather in Times Square for the annual New Year’s Eve celebration.
-This has been a New York tradition since 1904, when the New York Times hosted the very first celebration in honor of their move to the area.
+This has been a New York tradition since 1904 when the New York Times hosted the very first celebration in honor of their move to the area.
 You can stand in the same spot where millions of people have stood for over one hundred years to watch the ball drop and to ring in the New Year.
-Click here learn more about the ball.
+Be sure to read our Guide to Christmas in New York City as well as our self-guided tour of Times Square.

 There are many subway stations in the area, but it is recommended that you do not actually get out at the Times Square Station.
 Instead, access the area from the north or the south.
 The area will be blocked off from 6th Avenue to 8th Avenue sometime in the afternoon.
 Possible stations include the B, D, F and M station at Rockefeller Center, the A, C, and E Station at Penn Station and the 4, 5 and 6 trains at Grand Central.
 There are many other options- best to check out www.timessquarenyc.org to see exactly which streets will be blocked off.
 It is subject to change and there will be a list of recommended entry points.